Home » Sea Kayak Expeditions » Outer Hebrides Expedition

 The Sound features several islands that offer an inviting place to camp.

-Day 4 to 5 - Exploring North Uist
+Day 4 to 5 - Exploring Harris

-Day 6 to 7 - Exploring South Harris
+Day 6 to 7 - Exploring Lewis

 Day 7 - Ferry home